Registered Case Supervisor Code of Practice

 Quality in restorative practice delivery is essential to provide the best possible chance of a successful outcome, to safeguard the wellbeing of participants and to build public and community confidence.
 This includes the delivery of adequate and competent supervision to ensure the safety and wellbeing of all participants and practitioners.

-A Practitioner Supervisor may not be entered onto the RJC practice register unless they adhere to this Code of Practice.
-The requirements of this code are mandatory for RJC Registered Practitioner Supervisors.
+A Registered Case Supervisor may not be entered onto the RJC practice register unless they adhere to this Code of Practice.
+The requirements of this code are mandatory for RJC Registered Case Supervisors.

 Code requirements

-These requirements apply to all RJC Registered Practitioner Supervisors.
+These requirements apply to all RJC Registered Case Supervisors.

-1. Practitioners must maintain their RJC Advanced Registered Practitioner status to maintain their Registered Supervisor status.
+1. Registered Case Supervisors must maintain their RJC Advanced Registered Practitioner status or continue to provide sufficient evidence of training and CPD to maintain their Registered Case Supervisor status.

-2. Practitioner Supervisors must commit to work to the RJC principles of restorative practice.
+2. Registered Case Supervisors must commit to work to the RJC principles of restorative practice.

-3. Practitioner Supervisors must ensure that they have a good understanding of the RJC practice guidance and how it applies to their role as an experienced case supervisor.
+3. Registered Case Supervisors must ensure that they have a good understanding of the RJC practice guidance and how it applies to their role as an experienced case supervisor.

-4. Practitioner Supervisors must have completed sufficient training and have the relevant case experience required to be able to deliver safe and competent case supervision to practitioners.
+4. Registered Case Supervisors must have completed sufficient training and have the relevant case experience required to be able to deliver safe and competent case supervision to practitioners.

-5. Practitioner Supervisors must ensure that they hold an active supervision caseload which should include offering observed practice for their supervisees.
+5. Registered Case Supervisors must ensure that they hold an active supervision caseload which should include offering observed practice for their supervisees.

-6. Practitioner Supervisors must ensure that they build on initial training by undertaking Continual Professional Development (CPD) to keep their knowledge and skills up to date.
+6. Registered Case Supervisors must ensure that they build on initial training by undertaking Continual Professional Development (CPD) to keep their knowledge and skills up to date.

-• Practitioner Supervisors are required to attend a minimum of two out of four RJC supervision forums in a twelve-month period.
+• Registered Case Supervisors are required to attend a minimum of two out of four RJC supervision forums in a twelve-month period.

-1. Practitioner Supervisors must be prepared to support practitioners with additional or enhanced supervision where they are conducting sensitive and complex cases, including inviting subject matter experts where this is appropriate.
+1. Registered Case Supervisors must be prepared to support practitioners with additional or enhanced supervision where they are conducting sensitive and complex cases, including inviting subject matter experts where this is appropriate.

-2. Practitioner Supervisors must not act in any case where there is a conflict of interest.
+2. Registered Case Supervisors must not act in any case where there is a conflict of interest.

-3. Practitioner Supervisors must not act in a way that brings either the RJC or the restorative sector into disrepute.
+3. Registered Case Supervisors must not act in a way that brings either the RJC or restorative sector into disrepute.

-4. Practitioner Supervisors must comply with reasonable requests for information from the RJC within a reasonable timeframe.
+4. Registered Case Supervisors must comply with reasonable requests for information from the RJC within a reasonable timeframe.

 Practitioner confirmation